-Gain a deeper understanding of the concept of wellbeing in educational contexts.
+In this unit, you will gain a deeper understanding of the concept of wellbeing in educational contexts.
 This unit explores the practice of schooling initiatives to support wellbeing and the role of teachers – specifically the school leader – in enabling wellbeing.
-The learning can be directly applied to the school setting.
+The learning from this unit can be directly applied to the school setting.

 In this unit, you will cover: